-Of course, everyone’s standards about what makes web design great tends to shift based on the trends.
+Of course, everyone’s standards about what makes web design great tend to shift based on the trends.
 And if your website isn’t up-to-date on what’s new and exciting in the industry, well, you’re not going to stay new and exciting in the industry, are you?

-Illustrations have been a vital part of good web design for years, and for good reason.
+Illustrations have been a vital part of good web design for years, and a good reason.
 As it turns out, the human brain processes images 60,000 times faster than text, which makes sense when you remember that 93% of all human communication is visual.

 But illustrations involve more than just hijacking the brain for marketing.